pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/Curl.md

 One significant drawback of HTTP is that all data is transferred in clear text.
 This means anyone between the source and destination can perform a Man-in-the-middle (MITM) attack to view the transferred data.

-To counter this issue, the HTTPS (HTTP Secure) protocol was created.
+The HTTPS (HTTP Secure) protocol was created to counter this issue.
 In this protocol, all communications are transferred in an encrypted format, so even if a third party intercepts the request, they cannot extract the data.
 For this reason, HTTPS has become the mainstream scheme for websites on the Internet.
-HTTP is being phased out, and soon, most web browsers will not allow visiting HTTP websites.
+HTTP is being phased out, and most web browsers will soon not allow visiting HTTP websites.

 ### HTTPS Overview